Albert0i/RU330/adt.md

 List, Stack, Queue, Set, Collection are common abstract data types.
 Each of them bear peculiar properties, have their pros and cons.

-Similarly, if it is required to process a number of records?
+In a similar way, if it is told to process a number of records?
 The most obvious choice is table in relational database, because we can not forsee future requirement.
 Storing everything in tables seems the most flexible solution.

 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)